AlexxIT/go2rtc/README.md

 If you need Web interface protection without Home Assistant Add-on - you need to use reverse proxy, like [Nginx](https://nginx.org/), [Caddy](https://caddyserver.com/), [Ngrok](https://ngrok.com/), etc.

 PS.
 Additionally WebRTC opens a lot of random UDP ports for transmit encrypted media.
 They work without problems on the local network.
 And sometimes work for external access, even if you haven't opened ports on your router.
 But for stable external WebRTC access, you need to configure the TCP port.

+## FAQ

+**Q. What's the difference between go2rtc, WebRTC Camera and RTSPtoWebRTC?**

+**go2rtc** is a new version of the server-side [WebRTC Camera](https://github.com/AlexxIT/WebRTC) integration, completely rewritten from scratch, with a number of fixes and a huge number of new features.
+It is compatible with native Home Assistant [RTSPtoWebRTC](https://www.home-assistant.io/integrations/rtsp_to_webrtc/) integration.
+So you [can use](#module-hass) default lovelace Picture Entity or Picture Glance.

+**Q. Why go2rtc is an addon and not an integration?**

+Because **go2rtc** is more than just viewing your stream online with WebRTC.
+You can use it all the time for your various tasks.
+But every time the Hass is rebooted - all integrations are also rebooted.
+So your streams may be interrupted if you use them in additional tasks.

+When **go2rtc** is released, the **WebRTC Camera** integration will be updated.
+And you can decide whether to use the integration or the addon.

+**Q. Which RTSP link should I use inside Hass?**

+You can use direct link to your cameras there (as you always do). **go2rtc** support zero-config feature.
+You may leave `streams` config section empty.
+And your streams will be created on the fly on first start from Hass.
+And your cameras will have multiple connections.
+Some from Hass directly and one from **go2rtc**.

+Also you can specify your streams in **go2rtc** [config file](#configuration) and use RTSP links to this addon.
+With additional features: multi-source [codecs negotiation](#codecs-negotiation) or FFmpeg [transcoding](#source-ffmpeg) for unsupported codecs.
+Or use them as source for Frigate.
+And your cameras will have one connection from **go2rtc**.
+And **go2rtc** will have multiple connection - some from Hass via RTSP protocol, some from your browser via WebRTC protocol.

+Use any config what you like.

+**Q. What about lovelace card with support 2-way audio?**

+At this moment I am focused on improving stability and adding new features to **go2rtc**.
+Maybe someone could write such a card themselves.
+It's not difficult, I have [some sketches](https://github.com/AlexxIT/go2rtc/blob/master/www/webrtc.html).